kgateway-dev/kgateway/docs/content/guides/traffic_management/destination_types/grpc/simple-routing.md

 ---
 title: Set up routing to gRPC services
 weight: 20
-description: Use a demo app to explore how to set up routing to a gRPC upstream.
+description: Use a demo app to explore how to set up routing to a gRPC upstream in Gloo Edge.
 ---

 In this guide, you learn how to expose a gRPC `Upstream` through a Gloo Edge `Virtual Service`, and connect to it with a gRPC client.
 Then, you explore how to secure the communication between the gRPC client and the Envoy proxy by using TLS certificates.

-In this guide you complete the following tasks:
+The following tasks are included in this guide:

 - [Step 1: Deploy the demo gRPC store service and set up routing](#deploy-app)
 - [Step 2: Validate connectivity with a gRPC client](#validate-connectivity)